walkerthepal/webscrapper/README.md

 Planning
 ---
 1. Pick an item to watch
-    - Sweatwater guitars / strings / Petals
+    - Sweetwater or Reverb - guitars / strings / Petals
 2. Take data about:
     - Item Name
     - Price